 Strawberry Pie is a summer dessert that shouldn’t be missed!
 This fresh strawberry pie recipe is easy, with only a few ingredients and a prepared crust!
-Updated June 2018

 Strawberries are the quintessential summer fruit.
 They are one of those fruits that taste completely different when purchased in season or picked yourself.

 This strawberry pie recipe uses only a handful of ingredients.
 I use a purchased prepared crust (I keep them in my freezer at all times) which is a time-saver.

 Strawberry Pie Recipe – A Summer Must Make Dessert

 When I first created this recipe, I had a summer fruit share with a local farm.
 Meaning, we’d go weekly and pick up an unknown quantity of fresh fruits.

 When Are Strawberries in Season?

 They can product strawberries most of the year.
 The natural growing season in most areas however is April – June (with mountain regions often being later).

 What Does ‘Hulled Strawberries’ Mean?

-I’d use a paring knife to cut off the green top usually taking a decent portion of the ripe strawberry with it.
+I’d use a paring knife to cut off the green top straight across.
+Usually I’d take a decent portion of the ripe strawberry with it.

 How to Hull Strawberries